Pedro-22001798/LP1Projeto2/README.md

 - Commented the code

 ### Bruno Rodrigues :
--Created View User Interface
+- Created View User Interface
--Worked on AttackPhase
+- Worked on AttackPhase
--Buf fixing
+- Bug fixing
--Created UML
+- Created UML

 ###  Nuno Matias :
 - Created the report and wrote the explanations for the code